gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO (donat) add a potential breaking change: `eclipse` plugin default output location changed to `bin/default`

-TODO (donat) change the default output location in the eclipse plugin documentation

 <!--
 ### Example new and noteworthy
 -->